gnuradio/cgran/README.md

 `docker-compose up`

-### Current TODO list

-* make the parsing script automatically run once a day, at like 3am

 ### Notepad to self

 * For shell accessing- `docker exec -ti nginx bash` or `docker exec -ti web bash`